slaily/aiosqlitepool/README.md

 * Rolls back any uncommitted transactions when connections are returned
 * Replaces connections that have been idle too long

+## Do you need a connection pool with SQLite?

+For server-based databases like PostgreSQL or MySQL, the answer is always yes.
+Connecting over a network is slow and expensive.
+A connection pool is a critical pattern to minimize latency and manage server resources.

+But SQLite is different.
+It's an embedded, in-process database.
+There's no network, no sockets, just a file on disk.
+The overhead of creating a connection is measured in microseconds, not even milliseconds.

+So, is a connection pool just needless complexity?

+The primary challenge with SQLite in a concurrent environment (like an `asyncio` web application) is not connection time, but **write contention**.
+SQLite uses a database-level lock for writes.
+When multiple asynchronous tasks try to write to the database simultaneously through their own separate connections, they will collide.
+This contention leads to a cascade of `SQLITE_BUSY` or `SQLITE_LOCKED` errors.

+Most applications will not encounter these issues, only a small percentage under heavy load!

+Here's a quick checklist.
+Use `aiosqlitepool` if:

+- **Your service handles steady web traffic**: Your application serves more than **5-10 requests per second** from the database.
+- **Your workers process high-throughput jobs**: Your background workers run more than **~30 queries per second**.
+- **Your application requires predictable low latency**: Your service operates under a tight performance budget (e.g., p99 latency < 50ms).
+- **You aim for a minimal footprint**: You design your applications to be resource-efficient, knowing that reducing CPU and I/O load contributes to leaner, more sustainable infrastructure.

+You don't need `aiosqlitepool` if your application is:
+- A **short-lived script** that runs a few queries and exits.
+- A **very low-traffic service** with fewer than a few requests per minute.

 ## Configuration

 `SQLiteConnectionPool` accepts these parameters: